 — Turkey Blocks (@TurkeyBlocks) March 19, 2016

-We support at-risk civil society groups and individuals which are most impacted by digital threats, online harassment and extrajudicial censorship.
+We support at-risk groups and individuals including women and LGBTI communities most impacted by digital threats, online harassment and extrajudicial censorship.

 We build tools for online monitoring and reporting that combine sound digital forensic and statistical methodologies with online publishing technology to reduce the meantime between detection and publication of incidents.